Michio Kaku and Jennifer Thompson

 contents | Four Forces | Part I | Quantum | Part II |Part III | conclusion

-10. The Mystery of Dark Matter.
+10. The Mystery of Dark Matter. book

 " One of the greatest achievements of twentieth century science was the determination of the chemical elements of the universe.
-WIth only a little over one hundred elements scientists could explain the trillions upon trillions of possible forms of matter, from DNA to animals to exploding stars."
+With only a little over one hundred elements scientists could explain the trillions upon trillions of possible forms of matter, from DNA to animals to exploding stars."

 pp. 143-44.